Vanishing theorems of Kodaira type for Witt canonical sheaves: Preliminaries

 Fix $n \in \Z_{>0}$ and assume that we have already defined $B_n\Omega^r_X$ and $Z_n\Omega^r_X$ as coherent $\MO_X$-submodules of $(F_X^n)_*\Omega_X^r$.
 We have

 where $C_n:=(F^n_X)_*C$.
 We set

 In particular, both $B_{n+1}\Omega_X^r$ and $Z_{n+1}\Omega^r_X$ are coherent $\MO_X$-submodules of $(F_X^{n+1})_*\Omega^r_X$.
 For convenience, we set

 \begin{rem} We define $B_n\Omega_X^r$ and $Z_n\Omega_X^r$ in a slightly different way from the one of \cite[Ch.
 0, Section 2.2]{Ill79}.
-Two definitions are the same up to the base change induced by the absolute Frobenius morphism of the base field $F_k^n:\Spec\,k \to \Spec\,k$. \end{rem}
+Two definitions are the same up to the base change induced by the absolute Frobenius morphism of the base field $F_k^n:\Spec\,k \to \Spec\,k$.
+In other words, we treat the absolute version, whilst \cite{Ill79} considers the relative one. \end{rem}

 \begin{prop} Let $k$ be a perfect field of characteristic $p>0$ and let $X$ be a smooth scheme over $k$.
 Then the following hold. \begin{enumerate} \item For any $n \in \Z_{\geq 0}$ and $r \in \Z_{\geq 0}$, the sheaves $B_n\Omega_X^r$ and $Z_n\Omega_X^r$ are coherent locally free $\MO_X$-modules. \item For any $n \in \Z_{\geq 0}$ and $r \in \Z_{\geq 0}$, there are exact sequences of $\MO_X$-modules: